Register as New Patient

 The practice serves an area extending as a 3 mile radius from the surgery.
 Any newcomers to the area, living within this boundary, are welcome to join the practice.

 Registration forms can be collected from reception or completed online below.
 Please be aware if you do not complete both forms below you will not be registered.

 A few patients living outside this boundary, and who have been with the practice for some time, are still registered with Lime Grove.
-Due to increasing demands upon time, we are not able to accept or retain patients who move outside the 3 mile area.
+Due to increasing demands upon time, the Partners will only consider whether to accept or retain patients who move outside the 3 mile area at their discretion.

 Change of Address